Glacial-Web/glacial-code-snippets/README.md

 ### Lazy loading forms on first scroll
-Will load the specified iframe on first detection on a scroll
+Will load the specified iframe src on first detection on a scroll
 ```html
 <!-- forms.glacial.com script begins here -->
 <iframe allowTransparency="true"